MaanilVerma/Pokedex/README.md

-### Scroll Below to find all Pokemon first one is a Featured Pokemon on website
+### Scroll Below to find Pokemon List | First one on the Page is a Featured Pokemon on website

 LIVE URL:- https://pokedex-black-nine.vercel.app/